Return to Monkey Island: Technical design

-Marketing
+Marketing and release

 On April Fools' Day 2022, Gilbert announced on his blog that he was working on a Monkey Island game, surprising the industry.
 On April 4, Devolver Digital published a teaser video on their YouTube channel and opened the official website.
 The website was updated in June to show an example of the game's dialogue-based gameplay.
 Visitors could ask Stan, a regular character in the series, about the new game.

 The game was advertised on the official website as "the exciting conclusion of the Monkey Island series", which led to speculation as to whether it would be the final chapter in the series.
 This was refuted when the developers described it as marketing text not written by them.

 Starting from July 11, Gilbert and Grossman shared on Twitter a video clip of the game every Monday, calling the initiative "Monkey Island Monday".
 The clips revealed new locations, new characters and how the dialogue system and part of the user interface looked like.

-The game was released on September 19, 2022, which coincided with International Talk Like a Pirate Day.
+The game was released for macOS, Nintendo Switch, and Windows on September 19, 2022, which coincided with International Talk Like a Pirate Day.
 Preorders were opened on Steam and Nintendo eShop.
 As a pre-order bonus, players would get an in-game horse armor item that stays in their inventory and has no function, a humorous reference to a controversial downloadable content (DLC) for The Elder Scrolls IV: Oblivion.
+The game was later released for Linux on October 26, 2022, PlayStation 5 and Xbox Series X/S on November 8, 2022, and for iOS and Android on July 27, 2023.